BrockDSL/Knowledge-Mobilization-Example-Repository/README.md

 # Getting all your work in one place!
-This repository is intended to serve as template and guide for taking all the components of a project and bringing them together in one place.
+This repository is intended to serve as an example and guide for taking all the components of a project and bringing them together in one place.

 ## Why use GitHub?
 GitHub is the perfect place to share your work publicly as it is free, public, and searchable!